sequenceiq/slider/src/site/markdown/configuration/specification.md

      },

-## `/cluster`: detailed cluster state
+## `/status`: detailed dynamic state

-This provides more detail on the  cluster, including live and failed instances
+This provides more detail on the application including live and failed instances

-### `/cluster/live`: live role instances by container
+### `/status/live`: live role instances by container

     "cluster": {
       "live": {